gretchendeutsch/PersonalProject1/README.md

 # PersonalProject1

-# Which Chadwickian Are You Quiz
+# Which Chadwick Student Are You Quiz

 ## Description

-This Personality Quiz will help you determine which Chadwickian you are!
+This Personality Quiz will help you determine which Chadwick student you are!
 Are you more of a Gretchen or are you secretly a Guy Phillips?
 Take this quiz to find out today!